 A to-do-list that is never finished is a big source of self-employed business overwhelm for highly sensitive people HSPs, so don’t overload yourself.
 Put on one essential task and two others for the day and leave it at that.
 Drop the overwhelm guilt when you have to leave something for the day.
 It will get finished eventually.

 You are in control of your business and you should protect your highly sensitive nature as it is a gift!
 If you are constantly feeling overwhelmed in your business then make some changes to bring back control.
 I hate getting calls so if you feel the same, then set up a Calendly like I do and choose when people can contact you.
 I need clear days to really focus on creating and I also get a little nervous before new calls so limiting those to a couple of days a week really helps.

 You can also install ‘pause’ apps for your inbox so you only check your email twice a day.
 Email is a constant source of distraction so doing this can give your mind a break to truly focus on what you need to get done.

 If you are feeling business overwhelm with all the comparison to people on social media then delete the apps from your phone, turn of notifications and even turn your phone off.
 Your highly sensitive brain and nervous system need chance to de-compress and one of the major sources of business overwhelm is the constant stimulation from our phones.

 When frazzled and feeling that business overwhelm I sometimes get all negative and moan!
 So I make an effort to be grateful and either write three things down each morning or think them in my head.
-If I’m stressing over a client job I’m now trying to reframe it and think of something I’m grateful for (thanks to Benjamin from Head Rest for this tip!).
+If I’m stressing over a client job I’m now trying to reframe it and think of something I’m grateful for.

 - Add slowness into your working day to beat overwhelm